Skip to main content

 Govern the AI in your hiring process before regulators find it first

-TRAIGA helps HR and talent teams document hiring AI systems, run bias risk assessments, generate candidate disclosures required by TRAIGA, and satisfy EEOC guidance — all from a single platform built for employment AI compliance.
+Risk Meridian helps HR and talent teams document hiring AI systems, run bias risk assessments, generate candidate notices, and build a defensible record for the disparate-impact, NYC Local Law 144, and TRAIGA exposure that hiring AI creates — all from a single platform built for employment AI compliance.

-TRAIGA ReadyEEOC AI GuidanceNYC Local Law 144EU AI ActFCRA Compatible
+TRAIGA ReadyDisparate-impact awareNYC Local Law 144EU AI ActFCRA-aware

 Which hiring AI systems carry regulatory risk?